shoiabsk/shoiabsk/README.md

 ```
 I-am-shoiabsk@github
 -------------------------
-💻 I am a java Developer and computer aided designer
+💻 I am a java Developer
 📚 I have a Bachelors in mechanical engineering
-📝 I have a strong interest in devloper
+📝 I have a strong interest in developer
 🌱 Learning about iot
 🌟 Main languages: java ,c++
 🚩 Interested in ctf and Learning new things